Syamraj24/upshift/readme.txt

 == License ==
-Upshift Theme, Copyright 2024 AWSM.
-Upshift is distributed under the terms of the GNU GPL.
+Nexara Theme, Copyright 2024 AWSM.
+Nexara is distributed under the terms of the GNU GPL.

 Composer
 License: MIT